p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 # General approach to using Scala for specifications

 This paper is a draft written in a rush.
 It's probably full of mistakes and cut corners.
-I hope I can effectively communicate the main idea now and improve and expand upon it later if there will be interest.
+I hope I can communicate the main idea now and improve and expand upon it later if there will be some interest.

 ## Motivation